MarkMCode/AVR8js-Falstad/README.md

 4. Create your own circuits by selecting Draw => Arduino Pin and dragging out Arduino pins (Arduino pins must have the "negative" node connected to a ground element)
 5. Ensure that simulation speed is not set to 0!

-If you're using the example code in /avr8js/demo/src/Test_sim/, you should be able to use pin D7 as an input and B5 as a digital output which reflects the state of D7.
-B3 acts as an analog output, you can vary the simulation speed to visualise the action of PWM!

 ## Building
 To build the CircuitJS1 part of the application, follow the instructions at https://github.com/pfalstad/circuitjs1#building-the-web-application ***Note:You must be using GWT version 2.8.1 and JDK 1.8.0 to build this.
 The compiler argument -generateJsInteropExports must be passed***